 Some believers who want to honor the Lord by giving a tithe can get caught up in things like what exact percentage to give or whether the tithe is paid on gross or net income.
 However, as we mature in the faith, perhaps it should start to be more of a transition from percentages and calculations to a focus on the heart.
 Ultimately, we want to become cheerful givers where giving is done joyfully, worshipfully, generously, and consistently in response to all that God has done for us.

 If that is your position, I would have no problem with that.
 (But good luck with the math involved, although similar math is required when it comes to calculating taxes in retirement.)
-You can delay tithing (or giving) until you have reached your “break-even” point, but keep in mind that by doing so you also delay the joy and blessings of giving on a regular basis.
+You can delay tithing (or giving) until you have reached your “break-even” point, but keep in mind that by doing so, you also delay the joy and blessings of giving regularly.

 If you acknowledge that God is the owner and provider of all that we have, you may decide to tithe on your retirement income from the start, regardless of whether you’ve already tithed on it or not.
 Or, you may choose a middle-ground approach.
 In the end, it’s your convictions and conscience that matters most.

-Also, because I will be partially living off a retirement “nest egg” there may be times when I will have to “break a few eggs” to be more generous.
-Although I would like to leave a legacy for my family, I also want to be able to use the resources that God has given me to further his Kingdom and to bless others while I am still alive.
+Also, because I will be partially living off a retirement “nest egg,” there may be times when I will have to “break a few eggs” to be more generous.
+Although I would like to leave a legacy for my family, I also want to use the resources that God has given me to further his Kingdom and bless others while I am still alive.